YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

  by producing a more conservative genome assembly with the assembly tool minia with two different reads sampling (50% and 100%).
 This validation step is presented int the section "Validation of the ADseq algorithm for extant scaffolding" of our paper and the validation pipeline is illustrated in the Figure 12.

-The **doc/** directory contains only one file: **18Anopheles_sequencing_data.ods**.
+The [doc](doc) directory contains only one file: [18Anopheles_sequencing_data.ods](doc/18Anopheles_sequencing_data.ods).
 This document gives informations about sequencing data availbale for the 18 Anopheles species of the dataset.

 In the following, we describe the different directories present in this GitHub repository.